-Gathering information and know-how nowadays play an increasingly important role in organizations.
-An organization’s computer system often contains all of the major company secrets and, for the most part, sensitive data from customers and business partners.
+Gathering information and know-how plays an increasingly important role in organizations.
+An organization’s computer systems often contain all of the major company secrets and, for the most part, sensitive data from customers and business partners.
 Unauthorized access to such data can ruin an organization in a number of ways.
-Protecting this information must therefore be given high priority, which makes IT security another important building block of the IT strategy.
+Protecting this information must, therefore, be given high priority, which makes IT security another important building block of the IT strategy.

 Security requirements can come from different sources (Keller, 2017, p.
 223):